-- (a) Property, plant and equipment were measured primarily at cost less accumulated depreciation.
-Management's judgement was used to determine that fair value approximates to the carrying value. - (b) Loans are net of specific and other provisions for impairment.
-The fair value of loans is based on expected realisation of outstanding balances taking into account the company's history with respect to delinquencies. - (c) Financial instruments where the carrying amounts are equal to fair value :- Due to the short maturity, the carrying amounts of certain financial instruments are assumed to approximate their fair value.
+- (a) Loans are net of specific and other provisions for impairment.
+The fair value of loans is based on expected realisation of outstanding balances taking into account the company's history with respect to delinquencies. - (b) Financial instruments where the carrying amounts are equal to fair value :- Due to the short maturity, the carrying amounts of certain financial instruments are assumed to approximate their fair value.
 These includes cash on hand and at bank, other receivables and accrued interest, other payables and accruals, customers investment, taxes payable and recoverable.

+Asset carried at fair value 2022 2021

+G\$ G\$

-Asset carried at fair value 2021 G\$ 2020 G\$ Fair value through other comprehensive income - Level 3 10,600,000 10,600,000
+Fair value through other comprehensive income - Level 3 10,600,000 10,600,000